 ]]>

 When putting together your snowboard kit, no piece of the puzzle is more critical than your boots.
-Boots don鈥檛 just connect your body and your board; they鈥檙e also the key to on-hill comfort.
+The best snowboard boots don鈥檛 just connect your body to your board; they鈥檙e also the key to on-hill comfort.
 The wrong boots can cause hot spots, blisters, heel lift, toe bang, or swamp foot鈥攁ll potential day-ruiners.
 The right boots, however, can make previously torturous bell-to-bell days no big deal.
-After wearing multiple models over the last couple of years, our dedicated test team has selected our six favorite boots available today, a completely new list than we chose last year..
+Not to mention, they can significantly improve your performance on the slopes.

 A woman snowboarding